laurmurclar/datadog-to-terraform/CONTRIBUTING.md

 ### Notes:

-- It can take up to an hour for the changes to be reflected in the Chrome Web Store.
+- It can take a while for the changes to be reflected in the browser addon stores.
 - Your browser will automatically update the extension when ready, there's no need to re-download manually from the store.